suma-project/Suma-Vagrant/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
 2. Clone or Download this repository.
 3. From a terminal application, type `vagrant up` from the Suma-Vagrant directory and hit the `Return` key.
+Note: If you are on OSX, you may need to enter your administrator password.
+This is so the timezone of the virtual machine (guest) may be configured to match that of the host.
 4. Visit [http://localhost:19679](http://localhost:19679) in your web browser.

 > Parallels is also a supported provider, and can be selected